basho/basho_docs/source/languages/en/riak/ops/running/authz.md

 riak-admin security del-source all 127.0.0.1/32
 ```

 Note that this does not require that you specify which type of source is being deleted.
-You only need to specify the user(s)/group(s) or `all`, because only one source can be applied to a user or `all` at any given time.
+You only need to specify the user(s) or `all`, because only one source can be applied to a user or `all` at any given time.

 The following command would remove the source for `riakuser` on `localhost`, regardless of which source is being used: